 Acadia National Park in Maine

 Acadia National Park is one of the most popular spots for camping in Maine and for good reason!
 It features stunning views from granite peaks, rocky shores, and has so many fun activities to offer.
 Whether you love camping to relax back at your campsite, or enjoy hiking and exploring, this is definitely a spot you want to hit this year!
 Campgrounds in the area fill up quick so be sure to book in advance.

 The White Mountains in New Hampshire

 Baxter State Park in Maine

 This is another one of the best spots for camping in Maine for those who love to wander off the beaten path.
 If you like to explore the backcountry a little more, this state park offers many options to do so.
 Enjoy beautiful views and adventurous hikes here!

 Beartown State Forest in Berkshire County, Massachusetts

-This beautiful state park offers something year-round for those who love to spend their time outdoors.
+This beautiful state park in Western Massachusetts offers something year-round for those who love to spend their time outdoors.
 Many camping spots in New England are great for the summer, but this campground offers winter sports as well for those who like to brave the cold!
 There are all-year hiking trails for anyone who enjoys hiking as well.